 The list includes green beans, zucchini, cucumbers, beets, and celery.

 The key here is to consume a lot of starchy foods that are easy to digest.

 That means banana, potato, noodles, crackers, and white rice.

-What is interesting that foods you usually avoid during a low-calorie and low-carbs diet, like pasta and potatoes, become staple foods in a C diff diet.
+What is interesting that foods you usually avoid during a low-calorie and low-carb diet, like pasta and potatoes, become staple foods in a C diff diet.

 What to avoid

-During your C diff diet, what you eat is important.
+During your diet, what you eat is important.